-I am currently in the second year of my PhD, at the University of Southampton.
-My research project focuses around all things biology, bacteria, the issues of antibiotic resistance, and what we can do to try and help.
+I am currently in the final year of my PhD, at the University of Southampton.
+My research project focuses around all things biology: bacteria, the issues of antibiotic resistance, and what we can do to try and help.

 I graduated from the University of Birmingham in the summer of 2016 after having completed a BSc in Biological Sciences, specialising in Genetics.
 I achieved a First Class Honours, and was also awarded the John Jinks Prize for being the student with the highest marks in the areas of genetics and/or molecular sciences.

 I love science now, but I haven't always.
 Sadly, when I was at school I didn't feel the sciences were taught in a way that did the subjects any justice.
 After taking Biology at A-Level I had a completely different experience.
 Every lesson blew my mind and left me genuinely looking forward to the next lesson.
 It saddened me that looking back on my time at GCSE so many fellow students may have been put off to the point of not continuing their scientific journey, and as a result would never know all the fascinating things which science offers.
 It is partly for this reason that tutoring excites me.
 I feel I have all of the contagious passion for science, particularly biology, which helps grab the students' interest, and as a result, their understanding.

 I have never been, by any stretch of the imagination, the cleverest student at any point throughout my education.
 The reason I have achieved what I have, has been through hard work alone.
 If there is one thing I hope to pass onto any future student, it is that hard work will take you wherever you want to go, and help you to succeed in what you want to do.
 I hope to be able to share techniques I have used over the years to self-motivate and hit those results goals.

 I have in the past helped friends and peers with understanding difficult concepts, especially during my time at college and university.
 Tutoring is a new experience for me too, so I'm hoping myself and the students can grow together.